 - Meeting with legislators

-- Attending workshops on current legislative and budget issues affecting children and families
+- Attending workshops on current issues affecting children and families

-- Visiting exhibits and networking with professionals in the children and family services sector
+- Visiting exhibits and networking with child well-being professionals

 Why do we advocate for Missouri’s children and their families?